pmanzoni/pycom_mapper/README.md

 APPSKEY = '____'
 ```

-in file "pytrack/trackit.py" the must be configured
+in file `pytrack/trackit.py`  must be configured.